apanariello4/apanariello4.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Our paper Mask and Compress: Efficient Skeleton-based Action Recognition in Continual Learning has been accepted as an *oral* presentation at ICPR 2024.
+Our paper "Mask and Compress: Efficient Skeleton-based Action Recognition in Continual Learning" has been accepted as an *oral* presentation at ICPR 2024.